lotsospaghetti/xubuntu-pro-audio-scripts/README.md

 ### ubuntustudio-pwjack-config

-This will install the `ubuntustudio-pipewire-config` package, which provides a binary that can set the buffer size and sample rate of Pipewire, I *think* via [PAM limits](https://wiki.archlinux.org/title/Realtime_process_management#Configuring_PAM).
-The `root-scripts/40-optimized-params.sh` script will enable this and set it to 16 and 48000, respectively, but you may need to adjust this after the autoinstall.
+This will install the `ubuntustudio-pipewire-config` package, which provides a ~~binary that can set the buffer size and sample rate of Pipewire, I *think* via [PAM limits](https://wiki.archlinux.org/title/Realtime_process_management#Configuring_PAM).~~ shell script that writes an environment variable `$PIPEWIRE_QUANTUM` to `/etc/profile.d`.
+The `root-scripts/40-optimized-params.sh` script will enable this setting and set it to 16 and 48000, respectively, but you may need to adjust this after the autoinstall.
 Just type `ubuntustudio-pwjack-config` in a terminal to get the list of possible values and input the values you want.

 ### Optional packages